arcs-njit-edu/docs/docs/Services/hpc-course.md

 * **Scientific Research Projects**:
 Enable students to work on scientific research projects that demand high-performance computing resources.

-!!! important

-    Although HPC resources can be beneficial for specific courses, it is important to note that their usage is discouraged in the following scenarios:

-    * **Homework Assignments**: Due to potential cluster congestion, it may take at least three days for a job to commence (wall time limit: 3 days).
-Consequently, it is recommended to initiate homework assignments at least four days prior to the due date.
-    * **Windows-based Programs**: The utilization of HPC resources for running programs designed for the Windows operating system is discouraged.
-    * **Database Operations**: Running databases on HPC resources is not recommended.

 ## HPC Introduction
 The HPC Facilitator is available to provide an introduction to High-Performance Computing.
 This introduction can be conducted in person or online based on the preferences and requirements of the course.
 The session covers: